Engineering blog

 The architecture of the Dutch Republic was intended to reflect republican and democratic values.
 It did this by drawing inspiration from classical antiquity.
 As such, many Dutch architects took references from Italian architect Andrea Palladio.

-They also found inspiration in Hendrick de Keyser’sdesigns.
+They also found inspiration in Hendrick de Keyser’s designs.
 De Keyser helped establish a Venetian-influenced style via buildings such as Westerkerk and Noorderkerk.

 Conclusion